Finding all stable matchings with assignment constraints: The algorithm

+Let us now provide intuition for Lemma~\ref{lem:NotIn} and show how it sheds further light on the structure of a matching market.
+We then explain its importance for the algorithm.

-Lemma~\ref{lem:NotIn} is a key part of the algorithm.
-While the statement is clear let us explain reason for its importance.
-Suppose first that the normal form is given by $D_{i}$ and recall that the normal form is a balanced stable matching where the size of each stable matching is $r$.
-Consider some pair $v = (\worker{}, \firm{}) \in D_{i}$ that (i) is forbidden to be part of the required stable matching, and also (ii) has out degree zero in one direction (but not the other).
-By Lemma~\ref{lemma:extremalMatches}, $v$ is part of the optimal stable matching for one side, say the workers.
-However, due to the lattice structure of the set of stable matchings, $v$ must also be contained in the least desirable stable matching for the firms meaning that $\worker{}$ is $\firm{}$'s least preferred worker in the normal form.
-This in turn means that $v = (\worker{}, \firm{})$ cannot be a blocking pair against any matching in the normal form.
-To see why consider a matching in which $\firm{}$ is paired with some other worker, say $\worker{}' \neq \worker{}$.
-By definition it must be that $\firm{}$ prefers $\worker{}'$ over $\worker{}$, and so $\firm{}$ would never leave the pair $(\worker{}', \firm{}$ for the pair $(\worker{}, \firm{})$.
+Suppose first that $D_{i}$ in the statement of the lemma represents the normal form, and recall that the normal form is a balanced market where the size of each stable matching is given by $r$.
+Now, consider some pair $v = (\worker{}, \firm{}) \in D_{i}$ that (i) is forbidden to be part of any stable matching, and also (ii) has out degree zero in one direction but not the other.
+By Lemma~\ref{lemma:extremalMatches}, $v$ is contained in the optimal stable matching for one party, say worker $\worker{}$.
+Moreover, due to the tension in preferences over stable matchings that exists between the two sides, $v$ must also be contained in the least desirable stable matchings for $\firm{}$ since $\worker{}$ is $\firm{}$'s least preferred worker in the normal form.
+The key insight of Lemma~\ref{lem:NotIn} is that $v$ cannot be a blocking pair.
+(In fact, no extreme pair can ever be blocking.)
+To see why, consider a matching in the normal form in which $\firm{}$ is paired with some other worker, say $\worker{}' \neq \worker{}$.
+It must be that $\firm{}$ prefers $\worker{}'$ over $\worker{}$, and so $\firm{}$ would never leave the pair $(\worker{}', \firm{})$ for the pair $(\worker{}, \firm{})$.

-Given that $v = (\worker{}, \firm{})$ cannot be a blocking against any matching in the normal form it can be removed without impacting the stable matchings that $v$ is not a part of.
-It is possible that the resulting smaller matching problem with $v$ removed can be reduced by running the IDUA procedure again (recall that running IDUA never changes the set of stable matchings).
-Lastly, we note that $D_i$ does not have to refer to the normal form, so the procedure described can be used ad infinitum.
+Given that extreme pair $v = (\worker{}, \firm{})$ cannot be blocking against any matching in the normal form, it can be removed without impacting the stable matchings that $v$ is not a part of.
+That is, while deleting $v$ will certainly remove some matchings, it will only remove those stable matchings that contain $v$ and these are stable matchings that we want to discard.
+Since $v$ was the optimal feasible pair for $\worker{}$, with $v$ removed it must be that $\worker{}$ has a new favourite firm.
+Given this, it is possible that the new market can be reduced further by running IDUA again (and recall that running IDUA never changes the set of stable matchings).
+Lastly, note that $D_i$ need not refer only to the normal form, so this procedure can be used ad infinitum.

 Armed with Lemma~\ref{lem:NotIn} we can now state the main theorem, the proof of which is found in Appendix \ref{app:proofs}.
 Before stating the theorem, we introduce some notation.
 Recall that $m$ is the number of workers and $n$ the number of positions in $P$.
 Let $N=\max\{m,n\}$ and let $M=\min\{m,n\}$.
 We denote by $s$ the number of stable matchings outputted by the algorithm.